How antisemitic threats to attack NYC Jewish community were uncovered

 Silber said his group’s analysts uncovered “some alarming texts from this individual, talking about attacking synagogue, talking about 10 o’clock at night, talking about dying by the police.”

-Authorities used the information to avert a potential disaster and arrested the armed men — one of whom had Nazi insignia on him — at Penn Station Friday.
+Authorities used the information to avert a potential tragedy and arrested the armed men — one of whom had Nazi insignia on him — at Penn Station Friday.

 The weapon found with the men in Penn Station was a large hunting knife, the sources said.